 Xfinity — “In-Grid”

-In a quest to help customers break the infinite scroll, Xfinity places viewing recommendations right in its on-platform guide.
-These reccos can include anything from trending TV shows and new release movies to live sports on now and other entertainment events.
+In a quest to help customers put an end to infinite scroll, Xfinity places viewing recommendations right in its on-platform guide.
+These recos can include anything from trending/promoted TV shows and new release movies to live sports airing now and other tentpole entertainment events.

-As creative lead on Xfinity’s “In-Grid” project, not only am I responsible for researching and writing ~150 entries each month.
-I manage the project’s workflow and mentor team members on guidelines and best practices.
+As creative lead on Xfinity’s “In-Grid” project for more than three years, not only was I responsible for researching and writing ~150 entries each month.
+I managed the project’s workflow, mentored team members on guidelines and best practices — and got measurable results that led to sales and sustained advertising revenue from networks.

-It’s not as easy as it might sound — accurately conveying in 75 characters or less (including title) why something is worth watching.
-Even the simple act of grabbing a person’s attention while they’re racing through to the end of the guide can be a tiny miracle.
+It’s not as easy as it might sound — that is, accurately conveying in 75 characters or less (including title) why something is what the customer was searching for all along, let alone worth watching at all.
+Even the very act of grabbing a person’s attention while they’re speeding through the guide can be a tiny miracle.

 When I was hired by Tierney (now Carmichael Lynch) in 2022, In-Grid was generating effectively zero engagement.
 Within months, I turned the project around, regularly achieving 20-40% above client benchmarks for engagements.
-Additionally, my organization created new efficiencies in the project, drastically reducing total manpower hours spent on In-Grid from 80 per week to something closer to 20.
-Finally, in the last few months, I led creative on a brand voice refresh that’s designed to make Xfinity sound and feel more like an authority on entertainment.
+Additionally, my organization created new efficiencies in the project, drastically reducing total manpower hours spent on In-Grid from 80 per week to something closer to 20-30.
+Finally, in 2024, I led creative on a brand voice refresh designed to make Xfinity sound and feel more like an authority on entertainment.

 The work isn’t quite as interesting outside the context of a TV guide, but here are some choice selections from December 2024: